-Concerns were discussed with the establishment as part of this inspection, the current DI has provided assurance that key personnel have been appointed to manage the activities under the licence and that the establishment is committed to meeting the regulatory requirements.
-Based on this assurance, the HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.
-However, in light of the establishment's lack of progress with addressing shortfalls from previous inspections, the HTA will consider the need for regulatory action if appropriate action is not taken to meet the regulatory requirements in accordance with the timeframes detailed in Appendix 2.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.
+However, due to the establishment's lack of progress with addressing shortfalls from the previous inspection, the HTA will consider the need for regulatory action if appropriate action is not taken to meet the regulatory requirements in accordance with the timeframes detailed in Appendix 2.

-Compliance with HTA standards

-Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) standards
+Compliance with HTA standards Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) standards Major shortfalls